1136 Lane Hall

 Ann Arbor, MI

-Boyd/Williams Fellowship for Research on Women & Work
+Boyd/Williams Dissertation Grant for Research on Women and Work

 Shirley Rodman Williams (left) and Ruth Rodman Boyd